roshaneforde/wp-plugin-template/README.md

 1. Run `npm install` and `npm run dev or watch` to make changes.
 2. Run `npm run production` to remove dev files, minify assets and copy plugin-required files to the dist folder.
+3. Replace every instance of `WP_PLUGIN_TEMPLATE`, `wp-plugin-template`, `wpt`, and `WPT` with your plugin's name and prefix, including the folder name, main plugin file, classes, and functions.

 <br />